scrtlabs/SecretNetwork/README.md

 The tokenswap parameters will be added to the exported genesis file.

-### Step 3 - Setup Secret Network Binaries
+### Step 3 - Setup Secret Network

-All validators and those running full nodes will then install the `secretnetwork` release and perform configuration steps.
+All validators and those running full nodes will then install the `secretnetwork` release and perform configuration steps

 ### Step 4 - Setup the Node/Validator

 Initialize the node and import config files.
 Set the new genesis file and validate the checksum.

-### Step 5 - Start the new Secret Node! :tada:
+### Step 5 - Start the new Secret Node

 This is where the `secret-node` is enabled and started.
 Once 2/3 of online voting power comes online we'll be seeing blocks streaming.